ThalesGroup/cva6-baremetal-bsp/README.md

 ## Get started

-CVA6 BAREMETAL BSP project purpose is to provides baremetal support for the CVA6 COREV APU on GENESYS2.
+CVA6 BAREMETAL BSP project purpose is to provide baremetal support for the CVA6 COREV APU on GENESYS2.
 More info on this target can be found in the [CVA6 repository](https://github.com/openhwgroup/cva6).

 Only the 32 bits version is available yet.
 The 64 bits version is a WIP.